Boozoo Chavis: Second era: 1984–2001

 Chavis was a prolific writer of zydeco songs, some including references to his friends and acquaintances and others too raunchy to be sold openly.
 The release of X-rated versions of his songs "Uncle Bud" and "Deacon Jones" on his 1999 album Who Stole My Monkey? resulted in a parental advisory sticker, the first for a zydeco recording.
 Many of his songs have become standards of the zydeco repertoire, in spite of, or perhaps because of, their generally idiosyncratic and quirky construction and subject matter.
 "If it's wrong, do it wrong, with me," he would tell his band.
 "If I'm wrong, you wrong, too!"

 Until 1990, Chavis was notoriously afraid of flying.
 He told record producer Floyd Soileau that if Soileau wanted him to fly to performances, he'd have to get him drunk to get on an airplane.
 Over a prior five-year period, Chavis made just one trip to California, and he drove there from Louisiana.
 But after Chavis's mother died in May 1990, he decided he had to overcome his flying phobia in order to advance his music career.
 His first flight was to New York City to perform at a club called Tramps, and he claimed to have enjoyed the experience.

-During the 1990s, Chavis performed widely with his band, the Magic Sounds (also credited as the Majic Sounds), and was crowned "The King of Zydeco" in New Orleans in 1993, after Clifton Chenier's death.
+During the 1990s, having overcome his fear of flying, Chavis performed widely with his band, the Magic Sounds (also credited as the Majic Sounds), and was crowned "The King of Zydeco" in New Orleans in 1993, after Clifton Chenier's death.
 His style, using a button rather than piano accordion, was more traditional than that of Chenier.
+He switched between single-, double-, and triple-row accordions and played in "cross position" and in relative minor keys to make a bluesy sound on the diatonic instruments.
+Around this time, he would stage battles with Beau Jocque, who was a young rival, but the two were in fact friends.

 According to The New York Times, "with his rough-hewn voice and hefty accordion riffs, his band's one-chord grooves had a mesmerizing intensity that kept dance floors packed".
 He appeared at the New York Jazzfest for ten consecutive years as well as appearances at the Newport Folk Festival and the New Orleans Jazz and Heritage Festival, and in 2000 he was a featured act at the San Francisco Jazz Festival.
 Chavis was featured in a 1994 documentary film titled The Kingdom of Zydeco.